velvia/presentations/2015-breakthrough-olap-cass-spark/olap-cass-spark.md

 Process many elements from the same column at once, keep data in L1/L2 cache.

-Coming perhaps in Spark 1.6.
+Coming in Spark 1.4 through 1.6

 ---